Christopher E. (Chip) Clark, Partner

 Chip Clark was born in Indianapolis, where he lived until 1981 when his family emigrated to Canada.
 Upon graduating from high school in Ontario, Chip attended the University of Arizona where he earned his bachelor’s degree in political science.
-The Hoosier state called his name again when he returned to Indianapolis to attend the Robert H. McKinney School of Law.
+After college, Chip returned to Indianapolis to attend the Robert H. McKinney School of Law, graduating in 1995.

-Chip has been practicing law in Indiana since graduating from law school in 1995.
 He began his career focusing on insurance defense litigation.
 For many years Chip worked for insurance companies, defending their policy holders against claims.
-It’s this experience that allowed him to become such a successful personal injury attorney.
+It’s this experience that allowed him to become such a successful litigation attorney.
 Being able to recognize and exploit the strengths and weaknesses on both sides of the case gives Chip a unique advantage at the settlement table and in the courtroom.

 Chip is a member of the Indiana and Indianapolis Bar Associations and has shared his wealth of knowledge as a lecturer for the National Business Institute and the Institute of Paralegal Education in the areas of discovery and trial tactics.
-He is a member of the Knights of Columbus, St. Elizabeth Anne Seton parish, and was a former board member for Meals on Wheels of Hamilton County, serving as president from 2007-2008.
-In addition to practicing law, Chip is also passionate about cycling, running, hunting and (last, but definitely not least) fishing.
-He and his wife reside in Carmel, Indiana with their three children.
+He is a member of St. Elizabeth Anne Seton Catholic Church, and is a former board member for Meals on Wheels of Hamilton County, serving as president from 2007-2008.
+He and his wife reside in Carmel, Indiana.

 Get to Know Attorney Chip Clark

 Goodin Abernathy LLP: Where to turn for sound advice and solid representation.
 Get advice.
 Get GA.